-- Insured persons- those who are working or self employed and are making up to date Spanish national insurance contributions, plus their legal dependants.
+- Insured persons- those who are working or self employed and are making up to date Spanish national insurance contributions, plus their legal dependents.

 - Retired EU citizens who were working legally in Spain and have now retired